junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 * When the OffscreenCanvas is associated with a VRLayer, all calls to {request|cancel}AnimationFrame must be forwarded to the VRLayer's VRDisplay's {request|cancel}AnimationFrame methods.
 This implies that when the OffscreenCanvas simultaneously is visible through a placeholder canvas and a VR device, the animation loop is driven by the VR device.
 * The animations tasks for different OffscreenCanvas objects that live in the same event loop are not necessarily synchronized.

-#### Open issues
+#### Issues
 Calling commit() on a given OffscreenCanvas multiple times in the same animation frame is problematic.
 Possible way of handling the situation:
 * Drop all commits but the last one (or the first one?)
 * Queue multiple frames and wait for all of them to have be displayed before scheduling the next animation task
 * Throw an exception

 What to do if commit() is not called from within the animation callback?
-This is problematic because
+This is problematic because the scheduling of the next animation frame is usually queued behing the completion of the current frame.
+Possible courses of action:
-* Do an implicit commit()
+* Do an implicit commit() at end of script task.
 * Repeat the previous frame
 * Schedule the next animation frame immediately.
 * Prevent this from ever happening: Let OffscreenCanvas object have a needsCommit flag that is initially false.
 Set needsCommit to true at the beginning of an animation task.
 Set needsCommit to false when commit is called.
 When requestAnimationFrame is called, throw an exception if needsCommit is true.

 Should it be possible to commit() the contents of other canvases from within a rAF callback?

+The design of requestAnimationFrame was mean to allow multiple independent rendering loops in parallel which is why there is a notion of a callback list.
+This aspect of the processing model is overkill in the case where requestAnimationFrame is per-object instead of global.

+For new async Web APIs, it is preferred to use Promises rather than callbacks.

+## Proposed Solution

 ### OffscreenCanvas.commit() to return a promise
 An alternate solution would be to have commit() return a promise that gets resolved when it is time to begin rendering the next frame.
 This single API entry-point provides the necessary flexibility to handle continuous animations as well as sporadic updates.
+Functionally, this API solves all the same use cases as OffscreenCanvas.requestAnimationFrame, with the following added benefits:
+* Not possible to schedule an animation frame without comitting (implementation no longers needs to worry about that case).
+* Simpler processing model (no callback queue)
+* The use of promises allows more modern syntaxes and code constructs.
+For example: async/await.

 Continuous animation example: